Two-dimensional Geometry and the Golden section or

 Here is my initial attempt - can you add any more angles?

-Binet's Formula for Fib(n) in trig. terms
+Binet's Formula for Fib(n) using trigonometry

 These two alternative forms of Binet's formula: